mrsrmn/discordrp/README.md

 4. Run DiscordRP.exe (Add to your Anti-Virus Exclusion List in case it flags this as malware)

-5. Follow Tutorial Screen

 6. Please do submit an issue on this repository if you encounter issues or want to suggest new features!
-Enjoy! 😊

 ## Privacy Policy